GW190814: Circumstantial Evidence for Up-Down Quark Star: Introduction

-\textit{Introduction.}--- The LIGO Scientific and Virgo Collaborations recently announced the gravitational wave event GW190814~\citep{Abb20}, a binary coalescence involving a primary black hole~(BH) with mass $23.2^{+1.1}_{-1.0}M_\odot$ and a secondary compact object with mass $2.59^{+0.08}_{-0.09}M_\odot$ ($90\%$~C.L.).
+The LIGO Scientific and Virgo Collaborations recently announced the gravitational wave (GW) event GW190814~\citep{Abb20}, a binary coalescence involving a primary black hole~(BH) with mass $23.2^{+1.1}_{-1.0}M_\odot$ and a secondary compact object with mass $2.59^{+0.08}_{-0.09}M_\odot$ ($90\%$~C.L.).
 The secondary falls into the so-called ``mass-gap'' between known neutron stars (NSs) and BHs~\citep{Bai98,Oze10,Far11,Oze12}.
 Indeed, a maximum mass of $M_{\rm{TOV}} \approx 2.3M_\odot$~\citep{ZhouY19a} for static NSs has been obtained based on a careful investigation by applying a single density functional model to simultaneously analyze the data of finite nuclei and the NS tidal deformability limit from GW170817~\citep{Abb17a,Abb17b,Abb18,Abb19} together with the constraints on the equation of state (EOS) of symmetric nuclear matter (SNM) at suprasaturation densities from flow data in heavy-ion collisions (HICs)~\citep{Dan02}.
-We note that the relatively small value of $M_{\rm{TOV}} \approx 2.3M_\odot$ is mainly due to the soft EOS of SNM constrained by the flow data in HICs~\citep{Dan02}, and this is confirmed recently by relativistic mean-field calculations~\citep{Fat20,Hua20}.
-The $M_{\rm{TOV}} \approx 2.3M_\odot$ also nicely agrees with the results from analyzing GW170817~\citep{Rez18,Rui18,Shi19}.
-Therefore, the secondary is unlikely to be a non- or slowly-rotating NS, but it could be a rapidly-rotating NS~\citep{Abb20,Mos20,ZhangNB20,Tso20,Dex20,Sed20} although further understanding is needed on how an NS-BH system could merge before dissipating such extreme natal NS spin angular momentum~\citep{Abb20}.
-Some studies~\citep{Fat20,Ess20,Tew20} suggest that the secondary should be a BH.
+We note that the relatively small value of $M_{\rm{TOV}} \approx 2.3M_\odot$ is mainly due to the soft EOS of SNM constrained by the flow data in HICs~\citep{Dan02}, and this is further confirmed recently by relativistic mean-field calculations~\citep{Fat20,Hua20}.